lateef-k/Amwal/README.md

 ### TODO:

 - Add balance sheet and cash flow statement methods to the corporation class.
-- Change scraping to be asynchronously.
+- Change scraping to be asynchronous.